Mental Health Wellness - Tips & Activities to Stay Grounded. Part III

 As we practice and learn to be more social, a straightforward technique is to just do good.

 Are you interested in talking one-on-one with a professional?
-Call the Center For Family Services’ Access line at 877.922.2377 or email or email [email protected].
+Call the Center For Family Services’ Access line at 877.922.2377 or email or email access@centerffs.org.
 Access will work with you to set you up with a professional counselor who can help.